Jesse Lewis Choose Love Movement: Programs

 In 2014, the Movement launched its Choose Love for Schools Program, a no-cost program for Pre-K through Grade 12 that provides lessons that delve into the Choose Love Formula to help educators and students create a safer, more connected school culture.
 This program, aligned with Collaborative for Academic, Social, and Emotional Learning, Common Core, and American School Counselor Association standards and fully incorporating state-of-the-art Character Social Emotional Development Model Standards from Character.org, also includes neuroscience and positive psychology to teach mindfulness, character, and emotional intelligence.
-Choose Love for Schools Program is now the most taught program in some states.
+The Choose Love for Schools Program is now the most taught program in some states.

-The Movement has multiple programs, including Choose Love for Home that brings the Choose Love Formula beyond the classroom to teach families how to manage their emotions, communicate in healthier ways, and grow together to form a more nurturing environment.
-Choose Love for Communities is a program for business owners, community leaders, law enforcement agencies and political leaders to be part of the solution and to thoughtfully respond to any thought, action, or circumstance with love.
+The Movement has multiple programs, including Choose Love for Home, which brings the Choose Love Formula beyond the classroom to teach families how to manage their emotions, communicate in healthier ways, and grow together to form a more nurturing environment.
+Choose Love for Communities is a program for business owners, community leaders, law enforcement agencies, and political leaders to be part of the solution and to thoughtfully respond to any thought, action, or circumstance with love.
 Choose Love for Athletic Leadership Development is a program for athletes and leaders to incorporate the Choose Love Formula in any sports program to build character and create positive relationships on and off the playing field.
 Choose Love at Work helps organizations build the skills and mindset to become a high-performance organization in a way that is fun, natural, and benefits the lives of employers and employees.
 The workshop teaches teams how to engage with purpose, high ethics, courage, gratitude, forgiveness, and compassion.

 In addition, the movement offers Choose Love C.A.R.E.S.
 (Cultivating Authentic Relationships in the Education System), Experiential Educator Wellness Workshops for school leaders and educators.
 The workshops provide greater awareness around the benefits of Character Social Emotional Development (CSED) and ways to feel more confident and equipped to integrate essential CSED practices within the classroom to create a safe and loving environment.
 Also, they cultivate positive, healthy mindsets, enhance personal well-being, and embrace Choose Love programming with ease to ultimately unite as a staff and better support the needs of students.